 Dave Gibbs, Programme Executive for the Prince’s Trust southern region, described the progress made by Lynsey and her team as “amazing,” adding:

-“This cohort of students have come on an incredible journey which is testament to the hard work and commitment of the team here at BCoT.
+“This cohort of students has come on an incredible journey which is testament to the hard work and commitment of the team here at BCoT.
 There is so much evidence of personal development both individually and across the wider diverse group it is truly inspiring to see.”

 Two students currently on the Prince’s Trust programme are Natasha and Jordan – below they tell us the impact the programme has had on their lives:

 Natasha Perrett age 16

 “I’m enjoying the Prince’s Trust Programme, for the first time in ages I feel like part of a group.
 We’ve all gone through similar experiences so understand each other - it’s like being part of a family really.
 My confidence has definitely grown since starting in October and I’m learning really useful things through the projects we are doing.
 At the moment we’re looking at healthy eating and exercise which is great as I’ll need that for when I start the Level 2 Public Services course in September!”

 “I didn’t get on well at school so was worried about coming to college.
 It’s so different here though, it feels safe.
 I’m now doing exams which I’ve never been able to do before and this is all down to the support I get from Lynsey and the other teachers.
 I think that coming to BCoT and doing the Prince’s Trust has changed my life.”